 - public offerings;

 - current cash balances;

 - various forms of secured financing;

 - equity capital from joint venture partners;

-- proceeds from our distribution reinvestment plan; and - cash from operations.
+- proceeds from our distribution reinvestment plan; and

+- cash from operations.

-Over the short term, we believe that our sources of capital, specifically our cash balances, cash flow from operations, our ability to raise equity capital from joint venture partners and our ability to obtain various forms of secured financing will be adequate to meet our liquidity requirements and capital commitments.
+Over the short term, we believe that our sources of capital, specifically our cash balances, cash flow from operations, our ability to raise equity capital in our public offering and from joint venture partners and our ability to obtain various forms of secured financing will be adequate to meet our liquidity requirements and capital commitments.